repleo/bounca/docs/source/getting_started.rst

 Setup BounCA app and initialize database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following commands will initialize the database, setup the folder with
+The following commands will initialize the database, initialize the folder with
 static files.
 Also the fully qualified hostname must be configured, without protocol prefix.
 Optionally, create a super user for the admin interface.